adobe/spectrum-css/.changeset/khaki-icons-hammer.md

 - Tag now has a max-inline-size.
 - Read-only tags are now supported.
 - Passthroughs for clear button have been updated to match the current spec.
+- Default t-shirt size for tag is small.
+- Clear button has accessibly sized target.
+- Emphasized tags have accent coloring only when they are selected.

 Changed mods: